bow-simulation/virtualbow/README.md

 Contributions are very welcome.
 Fork this repository on GitLab, create a new branch from `develop` and implement your changes there.
-When you're done you create a merge request from your new branch against the `develop` branch of this repository.
+When you're done you create a merge request from your new branch to the `develop` branch of this repository.

 # Build instructions